Rishi-Bidani/mangaviewer/README.md

 It also allows you the change the brightness of the images, it works best for reducing the brightness when you are in a dark room.

-Furthermore, this application also has a feature to download mangas from the mangaclash website.
-The downloading is still a bit buggy, but will improve over time
+Furthermore, you can read the mangas on any device on the same network as the server.
+This is done by exposing the server to the network.

 Please check the TODO if you wish to contribute

+## Note

+The downloading feature has been removed from the project, please use my other [Manga Downloader](https://github.com/Rishi-Bidani/go-manga-downloader) project to download the mangas.

 ## TODO

 - [x] Convert the project to use vue and typescript
-- [ ] Be able to close the sidebar in the viewer
+- [x] Fix UI for phone and smaller devices
-- [ ] Be able to view the mangas on the phone -> make it available on local network
+- [x] Be able to view the mangas on the phone -> make it available on local network
 - [ ] Alert the client when a manga has finished downloading
 - [ ] Fix bugs in the downloader
 - [ ] Fix the project structure for the server, everything is in a single file at the moment